 Westenergy’s strategic aim is to promote the development of circular economy.

 Westenergy and VEBIC (Vaasa Energy Business Innovation Centre) have launched a group of research projects that aim at discovering new business opportunities for waste-to-energy plants and solutions to development challenges in the waste-to-energy sector.
-The projects deal with developing Westenergy’s core business and recognise entirely new opportunities within circular economy.
-An important part of the research project is also to establish new networks and discover potential new partners with whom to take these innovative ideas to the next level.
+The projects deal with developing Westenergy’s core business and recognising entirely new opportunities within circular economy.
+An important dimension in the research projects is also to establish new networks and discover potential new partners with whom to take these innovative ideas to the next level.

 A right kind of operational environment, a solid business model and significant technological investments are what are needed to turn carbon-neutral energy production into a reality.
 As a large part of the carbon in household waste originates from biological sources, carbon capture can help us build an industrial carbon sink.
 These negative emissions and products produced with carbon dioxide can turn into a profitable source of income in the future.
 Prerequisites need to be, however, created first, and this is what we are doing in co-operation with the University of Vaasa’s innovation platform VEBIC.